 So there you have it Benjamin – I hope this will help you in some way!
 If you have any experience, advice or tips you’d like to share with Benjamin, I’d love to hear from you!
 Just write in your thoughts in the comments below and I’m sure it would greatly help others who are in the same situation.

 Do you have a burning question that you’d like to get to the bottom of?
 Whether it’s questions about your life, career or if you’d like to just vent out your frustrations – send me a note and I’d be happy to offer my thoughts!
-And if you haven’t gotten on our newsletter just yet (but love articles like these) – come over and join 5,000 other peeps who have subscribed so you won’t miss out on anything!
+And if you haven’t gotten on our newsletter just yet (but love articles like these) – sign up for the mailing list so you won’t miss out on anything!